KIIS-FM: 102.7 KIIS-FM

 Unable to draw high ratings with adult contemporary, KIIS-FM began to evolve, first to Top 40 in 1976, then dance and disco music in 1978, and back to Top 40 in 1980.
 KIIS (AM) would keep its soft rock/AC format until late 1979.
 Just prior to this, Gannett Company purchased both the KIIS-AM-FM station pair and Combined Communications.
-In 1981, the format of KIIS (AM) was changed to religious talk and new call letters KPRZ were adopted.
+In 1981, the format of KIIS (AM) was changed to Christian talk and teaching and the new call sign KPRZ was adopted.

-Rick Dees joined the station for mornings in July 1981 after KHJ switched formats to country music.
+Rick Dees joined the station for mornings in July 1981, after KHJ switched formats to country music.
 Fill-in personality Dave Sebastian (Williams), working both the AM and FM stations at the time, hosted the vacated FM morning show until the arrival of Dees due to a non-compete clause in his contract.
 With Dees in mornings, KIIS became a CHR powerhouse in Los Angeles.

 In 1985, KIIS (AM) returned to a Top 40 format and simulcast KIIS-FM's morning and afternoon shows, while all other dayparts had different disc jockeys.
 This would last until around 1988, when it transitioned to a full-time simulcast when the Federal Communications Commission (FCC) relaxed the rules on major-market stations simulcasting each other.
-The simulcast continued until 1997, when the AM station flipped to sports talk as KXTA, simulcasting with XETRA-AM in Tijuana/San Diego until 2005.
+The simulcast continued until 1997, when the AM station flipped to sports radio as KXTA, simulcasting with XETRA-AM in Tijuana/San Diego until 2005.

-In a 1996 deal in which Gannett acquired WTSP television in the Tampa, Florida market from Jacor/Citicasters, KIIS-AM-FM were acquired by Jacor/Citicasters, which in 1998, merged into Clear Channel Communications (now iHeartMedia).
+In a 1996 deal, Gannett traded KIIS-AM-FM to Jacor/Citicasters in exchange for that company’s television station in Tampa, WTSP.
+Jacor/Citicasters merged into Clear Channel Communications, which would change its name to the present-day iHeartMedia.
 After Clear Channel's acquisition of KAVS and KYHT, the two High Desert stations abandoned their previous modern rock format and together began serving as repeaters for KIIS-FM.
 Another simulcast, KIIS (1220 AM) in Santa Clarita, was added in 1999, as well as KFMS (101.9 FM) in Las Vegas.

 The grouping of KIIS-FM in Los Angeles, KIIS in Santa Clarita, KAVS (97.7 FM) in the Antelope Valley, KYHT (105.3 FM) in Barstow—Victor Valley, and KFMS in Las Vegas created nearly continuous coverage of KIIS-FM between Los Angeles and Las Vegas.
-(KFMS was branded as "KISS" instead of "KIIS".)
-However, this regional network was short-lived as KYHT broke its simulcast off in 2001 to become a repeater for KZXY-FM.
+(KFMS was branded as "KISS" instead of "KIIS").
+However, this regional network was short-lived as KYHT broke its simulcast off in 2001, to become a repeater for KZXY-FM.
 Resulting from KYHT's flip from the KIIS-FM moniker, KFMS switched to all-local programming.
-KAVS was relocated from 97.7 to 105.5 FM in December 2007 and adopted the call sign KVVS.
+KAVS was relocated from 97.7 to 105.5 FM in December 2007, and adopted the call sign KVVS.
 KIIS (AM) became KHTS in 2003.
 KIIS-FM was also simulcast on 850 AM in Thousand Oaks, California in the last year before that station's towers were demolished.